epid8060fall2019/meganlott-project/data/readme.md

 The following data are cloud cleared and quality controls have been applied but these data may not have final calibration applied.
 These data may change.
 Contact: PI=Nima_Pahlevan; PI Email=nima.pahlevan@nasa.gov
 Daily Averages,UNITS can be found at... https://aeronet.gsfc.nasa.gov/new_web/units.html

+Precipitation and Air Temperature Data obtained from [U.S. Climate Data](https://www.usclimatedata.com/).
+Precipation and Air Temperature Data were obtained for Titusville, FL and Stuart, FL and were accessed on Nov.
+13, 2019.